 At some companies, a full count may require an auditor to be present as part of preparing a year-end statement.
 Other companies may want auditors involved to verify their own procedures.

-External auditors are less likely to be affected by biases in instances of theft, mismanagement, inefficiencies, damage and obsolescence.
+External auditors are less likely to be affected by biases in instances of theft, mismanagement, inefficiencies, damage and obsolescence since they’re removed from the business and not part of everyday operations.

 Inventory auditors look for several things, according to AICPA director Robert Durak.
 First, they verify that the inventory exists and determine its condition by attending the physical inventory count.
 Then, the focus turns to management.